ni/nimble/packages/nimble-components/src/anchor/specs/README.md

     -   `appearance`:
         -   `prominent`: the "loud" version from the design doc.
 Used to draw extra attention to the anchor.
 This matches the Breadcrumb's `appearance` attribute value.
-    -   `underline-visible`: causes the anchor to always have an underline (as opposed to only on hover).
-This should be used when an anchor is surrounded by other text, or any other time it needs help being indentified as a link.
-It may be used as an alternative to the `prominent` appearance to draw extra attention to it.
+    -   `underline-hidden`: hides the anchor's underline except on hover or activation.
+This should be used except when an anchor is surrounded by other text or needs help being indentified as a link.

     Instead of having a `disabled` property, users should remove the `href` in order to disable the anchor.